rohang9000/sample-git-repo/cdk-hello-world-template/typescript/README.md

-# Hello CDK
+# Hello CDK (TypeScript)

-This is a minimal CDK Hello World project template based on the AWS CDK tutorial for typescript.
+This is a minimal CDK Hello World project template based on the AWS CDK tutorial for TypeScript.

 ## Getting Started